kapios010/grambulate.js/README.md

 # Grambulate.js
 This package lets you grambulate so you can solve important math problems like uhhhhhhhhhhhhhhhh...

+[!CAUTION]
+Even though this uses v8 for detection of excess memory usage, I've only recently experienced that this still has the chance of crashing and will work on a fix.

 ## Installation
 To install this using npm, use:
 ```